Key Takeaways

 Don’t be vague

-Prompts should be specific, detailed and include information about what to do and how.
+Prompts should be detailed and clear.
+Include instructions on exactly what to do and what to avoid.

 Bad prompt (Short, general, and vague)